Disclaimer: The illustrative map shown on this page should not be interpreted as a legal representation of jurisdictional boundaries.

 Which maritime spatial plans exist?

-The law indicates the documents stratégiques de façade (strategic planning documents) as the main tools through which MSP is implemented.
-In addition, article 123 introduces the National Strategy for the Seas and Coast into French legislation, and simplifies policy governance on biodiversity through the merging of several existing regional agencies in two consultative bodies: the National Biodiversity Committee and the National Nature Conservation Council.
+The law indicates the Sea basin strategy documents (documents stratégiques de façade – DSF) as the main tools through which MSP is implemented.
+In addition, article 123 introduces the National Strategy for the Seas and Coast into French legislation and simplifies policy governance on biodiversity through the merging of several existing regional agencies in two consultative bodies: the National Biodiversity Committee and the National Nature Conservation Council.

 The modalities for implementing article 123 are further elaborated through the political decree n°2017-724 adopted on 3rd May 2017.
 The text defines the scope, objectives and content of the document stratégique de façade as main tools through which each French coastline integrates and combines the implementation of several EU legislative texts and policies.